Heso113/LostInTranslation/README.md

 # LostInTranslation

-This project is created by [Saleh Hassan](https://github.com/ISaleh-Hassan) and [Johnny Hoang](https://github.com/Heso113) using React framework.
+This project is created by [Hampus Olsson](https://github.com/Heso113) and [Saleh Hassan](https://github.com/ISaleh-Hassan) using React framework.

 Link to [Heroku](https://lost-in-translation-oof.herokuapp.com)